Varieties of Nodal surfaces, coding theory and Discriminants of cubic hypersurfaces. Part 1: Generalities and nodal K3 surfaces. Part 2: Cubic Hypersurfaces, associated discriminants. Part 3: Nodal quintics. Part 4: Nodal sextics: The code of the Barth sextic

 This is because, setting $x=0$ the equation of the corresponding plane, the equation of $f$ writes as $ f = x \phi + g_3^2$, so that the plane section with $\{x=0\}$ is the plane cubic curve $\{x= g= 0\}$ counted with multiplicity $2$, and the $15$ nodes are the intersections of the cubic curve with the quintic surface $\phi$; hence each such line intersects in three points.

 So the corresponding vertices of $\sG$ form an independent set (a subset of vertices whose induced subgraph is edgeless) of cardinality $15$.

-It can be checked that these sets are independent sets of maximal cardinality, and indeed every independent set of $15$ vertices corresponds to a half even set of cardinality $15$, as shown by the Mathematica built-in library about the (Doro-) Hall graph, including the independence polynomial \footnote{see script Mathematica 10.}:
+It can be checked that these sets are independent sets of maximal cardinality, and indeed every independent set of $15$ vertices corresponds to a half-even set of cardinality $15$, as shown by the Mathematica built-in library about the (Doro-) Hall graph, including the independence polynomial \footnote{see the script \cite[Mathematica 10]{Scripts}.}:

 where the coefficient of $x^k$ is the number of independent sets consisting of $k$ vertices.
-In particular, $15$ is the maximum cardinality of an independent set, and there are only $26$ of them, namely, the $26$ half even sets of cardinality $15$. \footnote{The coefficient of $x^{14}$ coincides with the number of even sets of cardinality 24: pure coincidence?}
+In particular, $15$ is the maximum cardinality of an independent set, and there are only $26$ of them, namely, the $26$ half-even sets of cardinality $15$. \footnote{The coefficient of $x^{14}$ coincides with the number of even sets of cardinality 24: pure coincidence?}

-We have seen that if $\sN_1, \sN_2$ are half even sets of cardinality $15$, then their intersection has cardinality $3$ (the line intersection of the two planes meets the surface in $3$ points), hence the symmetric difference $(\sN_1\cup \sN_2) \setminus ( \sN_1\cap \sN_2)$ is a strictly even set of cardinality $24$.
+We have seen that if $\sN_1, \sN_2$ are half-even sets of cardinality $15$, then their intersection has cardinality $3$ (the line intersection of the two planes meets the surface in $3$ points), hence the symmetric difference $(\sN_1\cup \sN_2) \setminus ( \sN_1\cap \sN_2)$ is a strictly even set of cardinality $24$.
 These are $\frac{1}{2} 26 \cdot 25 = 325$ vectors, because such sets of cardinality $24$ determine uniquely a couple of planes containing $15$ nodes (in fact, a line cannot contain $6$ nodes of the sextic, otherwise each plane containing the line would cut the line with mutiplicity $2$, hence the line would be contained in the singular set of $Y$); these $325$ vectors generate the code $\sK$.

-Our knowledge of the weight enumerator for our code (see Appendix C) shows that there are exactly $390$ vectors of weight $24$, and it can be verified via computer calculations \footnote{see the script Mathematica 10} that the remaining $65$ are the characteristic functions of the spheres of radius $3$ and that they generate the code $\sK$.
-Observe in fact that, given a vertex $v$ of $\sG$, there are exactly $10$ vertices at distance $1$ from $v$, $30$ at distance $2$, and $24$ at distance $3$ (so $3$ is the diameter of $\sG$).
+Our knowledge of the weight enumerator for our code (see Appendix C) shows that there are exactly $390$ vectors of weight $24$, and it can be verified via computer calculations \footnote{see the script \cite[Mathematica 10]{Scripts}.} that the remaining $65$ are the characteristic functions of the spheres of radius $3$ and that they generate the code $\sK$.
+Observe in fact that, given a vertex $v$ of $\sG$, there are exactly $10$ vertices at distance $1$ from $v$, $30$ at distance $2$, and $24$ at distance $3$ (so $3$ is the diameter of $\sG$). \end{proof}